MoisesDaMata/Detecting-Suspicious-PowerShell-Execution-Encoded-Command-/README.md

 ---

-*Developed by Moises da Mata | São Paulo, BR | March 2026*> **Analyst Note:** PowerShell spawning child processes via encoded commands is a **high-confidence indicator** of post-exploitation or malware staging activity.
+**Analyst Note:** PowerShell spawning child processes via encoded commands is a **high-confidence indicator** of post-exploitation or malware staging activity.

 ---